Soham-coder/Presync/README.md

 # Hardware

-• Hardware design of Synaptic AI accelerator by taking realtime accurate intra-neuronal parameters in floating point single & double precision and recently developed number system Posit 32 bit with 4 bit exponent size
+•Hardware design of synaptic accelerator by taking realistic, computationally extensive intra-neuronal parameters in floating point single &double precision & recently developed Posit unum number system (32 bit word with 4 bit exponent size)

-• Comparitive study of them in terms of accuracy, precision and sensitivity handling and economic footprint.
-The designs are pipelined to meet 1 Ghz frequency in 45nm ASIC with extensively optimised area and power
+•Comparative study in terms of accuracy, precision, sensitivity handling and silicon footprint.
+The designs are deep pipelined and meets 1Ghz frequency in 45nm ASIC with extensively optimised area and power

 # Directory Structure